 Currently, NMSU offers written exams only.
 Practice your 汉字 hanzi !

 Registration fees vary depending on the level you wish to take.
-We offer the HSK once every semester.
+We currently offer the HSK twice every semester.

 Interested in taking the test?
 Contact us!